GOULET is the best-selling author of the book The

 other books and have been interviewed a number of times on radio and television.

-They are directors and the President and Secretary respectively of the
+They have served as directors and the President and Secretary respectively of the

 Western Metis Historical and Cultural Society.